 assets - desktop - css -theme.css - jssdk -widgets.css - js - theme.js - images - mobile - css - js templates - layout - header.phtml - footer.phtml

-We have created sample theme attached to this article so you can get better idea how to customize css and override templates.
+We have created a sample theme attached to this article so you can get a better idea of how to customize CSS and override templates.

-Once theme is created, it should be activated in Administration » Interface and community could be check by clicking monitor icon in top right, or using left button in agents interface Manage » Community, or going directly to your home screen of community portal.
+Once the theme is created, it should be activated in Administration » Interface and the community could be checked by clicking the monitor icon in the top right, or going directly to your home screen of the community portal.

 With UseResponse you can easily customize the look of any embeddable widgets - live chat widget, widgets with contact and feedback form, knowledge base widgets in case they don't match the design of your site.